tolstoyevsky/mmb/rocketchat/README.md

   mongo mongo/rocketchat --eval "rs.initiate({ _id: 'rs0', members: [ { _id: 0, host: 'localhost:27017' } ]})"
   ```

-  You should get the following message (the Rocket.Chat version may be different):
+  You should get the following message (the MongoDB version may be different):

   ```
   MongoDB shell version: 3.2.21